stilab-ets/GHAminer/readme.md

 ## About the project:
-GHBminer is a data collection tool that enables practitioners and researchers to monitor, optimize, and improve Continuous Integration (CI) performance on GitHub Actions (GHA).
+GHAminer is a data collection tool that enables practitioners and researchers to monitor, optimize, and improve Continuous Integration (CI) performance on GitHub Actions (GHA).
 This project is designed to extract a set of 45 GitHub-specific build metrics to provide insights into key CI workflow aspects such as build duration, test results, code changes, and repository metadata.

 These metrics, listed in the next section (Metrics), capture build outcomes and workflow configurations across various levels of detail, offering valuable data-driven insights into CI efficiency and quality.
 The tool operates via modular components that facilitate efficient data extraction, commit history analysis, build log parsing, and more, while minimizing API load to enhance performance and scalability.